 That’s not to say that the college admissions process was ever stress-free, but the admissions factors were fairly straightforward.
-This year, of course, COVID has thrown all of that—much like everything else in our lives—for a loop.
+This year, of course, COVID continues to throw all of that— much like everything else in our lives— for a loop.

 To Test or Not to Test: How COVID Affects the SAT and ACT